icons8/lunacy-docs/docs/teams.md

 * Unlimited storage period for deleted documents
 * Free *Personal Cloud* license for the team owner

-When you decide to switch to the **paid plan**, click over the team name in the left panel, then click **Upgrade** and follow the instructions.
+When you decide to switch to the **paid plan**, click over the team name in the left panel, then click **Upgrade plan** and follow the instructions.

 ![Upgrading a team plan in Lunacy](public/upgrading_team.png)